aiisa223/auto-eng/README.md

 - **Self-Critique System**: Autonomous review and improvement of solutions
 - **Document Compilation**: Professional-grade technical documentation generation

+### Critique Engine Improvements

+The self-critique system now includes lenient scoring and robust response parsing.
+If JSON parsing fails, the engine extracts a score from the text or falls back to a passing score so tasks don't fail unnecessarily.

 ## Prerequisites

 - Python 3.9+